lespicker/tachyons-one-page-scroll/content/news/2019-11-26-art-museum/index.md

 {{< figure src="images/IMG_1655.jpg" >}}

 Notice the restrained use of shading in the horse's neck and face.
-Note the addition of a hint of green to the shadows.
+Note the addition of hints of green and violet to the shadows.
 In post-processing very little goes a long way, allowing for naturalistic effects, rather than gaudy transitions.

 So, if you want to really improve your photography, take a day every few months and visit fine art museums.
 I think you will be pleasantly surprised at how it informs your own photographic art.